trivago/gollum/docs/consumers/profiler.rst

 **Message**
   Formatting string to generate messages from.
 This is compatible to standard fmt.Printf style formatters.
   The length attribute will be used to define the length of the data generated.
+**DelayMs**
+  Defines the number of milliseconds of sleep between messages.
+  By default this is set to 0.

 Example
 -------